rusul3/monthly-budget-app/README.md

 # monthly-budget-app
 Monthly Budget App: A user-friendly tool for tracking and managing personal finances, helping users visualize income, expenses, and savings goals effortlessly.
+# Monthly Budget App

+The Monthly Budget App is an intuitive finance management tool built with Python and Tkinter, designed to help users track and manage their personal finances efficiently.
+This application allows users to input various sources of income and monthly expenses including rent, groceries, utilities, and entertainment, plus it offers the flexibility to add miscellaneous expenses.
+The final output displays a detailed summary of total expenditures and savings, providing a clear picture of financial health.

+## Features

+- **Income Tracking**: Input multiple sources of income to see your total earnings.
+- **Expense Management**: Categorically log expenses such as rent, groceries, entertainment, and utilities.
+- **Add Custom Expenses**: Flexibility to add any out-of-the-ordinary expenses.
+- **Financial Summary**: View a detailed breakdown of your expenses and savings to understand your financial standing.
+- **Interactive UI**: A straightforward and engaging user interface designed in Figma, ensuring ease of use for all user levels.

+## Video Demonstration
+Watch a quick demonstration of how the Monthly Budget App works: